aasthaaastha/ImageSearch/README.md

 An image search app using Google's Custom Search Engine, caching.

 ## Getting Started
-This currently only works on desktop for Windows and Mac as the file handling is simple; could be updated to support mobile, too, with a little effort.
-Not quite sure how to think about making it work on the web...
+This currently only works on mobile.

 [Google Custom Search Engine project](https://stackoverflow.com/a/34062436).